afghl/trading-journal/README.md

 # trading-journal

-Simple trading journal for trade record tracking and analyst.
+A simple trading journal for trade record tracking and analyst.